 AskPat 568 Episode Transcript

 Pat Flynn: Hey, what's up everybody?
 Pat Flynn here.
 Welcome to Episode 568 of AskPat.
 Thank you so much for joining me today.
 As always, I'm here to help you by answering your online business questions, five days a week.
-We have a great question today from Glen.

 Here's today's question from Glen.